 - Scroll down and select Google Tasks

 - Choose the file format (ZIP) and select once to download the cycle

 - Download the file and open JSON in supported apps

 GQueues is another app that allows sharing Google Tasks.
 The only problem is that the feature is available in the premium plan, which costs $4 per month per creator.

 If you like this method, you should check out the official blog post from GQueues.

 Related: TickTick vs. Google Tasks

 Extra: Google Workspace

 Google Tasks has collaboration features, but the company removed them for some reason.
-Still, other methods are available to share Google Tasks with others.
+Still, other methods are available if you are looking for “how to share Google Tasks.”

 I hope the tutorial helped you share your tasks from your Google Tasks account.
 Please let me know if I missed any, and subscribe to the newsletter to stay updated with this website.